-- 7.3.
-The draft budget does not assume a pooling gain in 22/23 as this is subject to the completion of the NNDR1 initially.
-This will be updated following completion of the NNDR1 and will ultimately only be confirmed based on the outturn for the Pool at the end on next financial year.
-Final estimates will be reflected in the final budget report to Council in February. - 7.4.
+7.2.
 The Government is still committed to reviewing the business rates retention and relative needs and resources funding distribution but the detail from the Autumn Statement suggests this has again been delayed, possibly to 2023/24 or even later.